Public Sector Information, Open Data and Data Revolution

 in

 For a while, I have been planning on writing about the post-2015 High-Level Panel (HLP) report and the role of ICTs in the new development agenda.
-As I see it, the report has missed an ample opportunity here (as the old MDGs did!) by focusing primarily on one aspect of the new technologies potential to enhance human development.
-While in the 2000s, the focus was access to ICTs (and thus we got target 18 as part of MDG 8), now we have shifted to data, as in digital data.
+As I see it, the report has missed an ample opportunity here (as the old MDGs did!) by focusing primarily on one aspect of the new technologies’ potential to enhance human development.
+While in the 2000s the focus was on access to ICTs (and thus we got target 18 as part of MDG 8), we have now shifted to data, specifically digital data.

-While thinking about the arguments, I realized that further research and thinking was needed.
-First, I needed to fully understand what we mean by “data” and “data revolution” to link this to developing countries’ context.
-This led me to think about the broader concept of public sector information – not just data.
+While considering the arguments, I realized that further research and reflection were needed.
+First, I needed to fully understand what we mean by “data” and “data revolution” to link this to the context of developing countries.
+This led me to think about the broader concept of public sector information—not just data.

 So here are some thoughts on all of this.